max-wn/vimwiki/archlinux.md

 hit `w` for write these partitions

+NOTE: swap partition should be 1/2 of your RAM but not more than 8G, maximum 16G.
+Big swap is a waste of disk space...

 ### Set file system as follows:

 `-c` --> Check the device for bad blocks before creating the file system.
 If this option is specified twice, then a slower read-write test is used instead of a fast read-only test.